DreymaR/BigBagKbdTrix/README.md

 TODO/WIP for DreymaR's Big Bag Of Keyboard Tricks content (Forum & html):
 -------------------------------------------------------------------------
+- Update everything to the new DH standard (formerly DHm) from the old DHk.
+Images, explanations.
+	- 6s & 7s are now resolved as SteveP uses 6-left on staggered boards and 6-right on matrix
 - Dictionary: Explain SFB, Curl/Angle/Wide, inward/outward/mixed rolls
 - Make Image2 and Image3 posts for the Image topic (topic 111)
 	- Image2: Keyboard images.
 State licencing for SVG (CC) vs others (Public Domain)